-Nearly half (48%) of London private tenants would rather not be renting, and one in five is not happy with their accommodation; the end of a private sector tenancy is now London's leading cause of homelessness.
-Private renting must be regulated properly and made fit-for-purpose so it can be a long-term housing option for such households.
+Nearly half (48%) of London private tenants would rather not be renting, and one in five is not happy with their accommodation.
+It is also concerning that the end of a private sector tenancy is now London's leading cause of homelessness.
+Private renting must be regulated properly and made into a viable long-term housing option for households who are struggling.
 Most private landlords want to ‘do the right thing’ by their tenants, but they often lack the government-led support and guidance necessary to make this easy.

 From our Twitter

 HEAR are hosting a free, all day event to highlight the many sides of London's LGBT+ community on Friday October 12th at 45 White Lion Street, N19PW.
 Email firstname.lastname@example.org to RSVP or to find out more.22 Sep 2018

 Wetherspoons, McDonalds and TGI Fridays staff are planning to strike over pay, working conditions, and union recognition.
 London's Poverty Profile finds that almost two thirds of London jobs in hotels and restaurants don't pay the real living wage. https://news.sky.com/story/mcdonalds-wetherspoon-and-tgi-fridays-workers-plan-strike-11503079 … pic.twitter.com/94cAMSGsRp21 Sep 2018

 Wages are higher in London than in the rest of the country, but not high enough to cover the engorged cost of living in the capital.
 Housing costs are the most significant contributor to this.
 We need more housing which ordinary Londoners can afford to rent. #ukhousing21 Sep 2018